Developer: AlfaSystem Publisher: Lasersoft Release: 03/19/92 Genre: Shooter

 I pride myself on being a well-informed gamer.
 Back in the days when everyone relied on the back of the box for their purchases I devoured any gaming magazine I could get my hands on to learn about new releases.
-It’s helped me avoid some truly horrendous stinkers over the years.
+It is helped me avoid some truly horrendous stinkers over the years.
 But it also robs me of any feelings of surprise.
-The few times I have blindly bought a game have been genuine surprises however.
-Psychic Storm is a title I bought for one reason; the name sounded cool.
+The few times I did blindly buy a game have been genuine surprises however.
+Psychic Storm is a title I bought for one reason; the name sounds cool.
 What could have been an import disaster instead lead me to discover an awesome and underappreciated gem in the PC Engine library.

 In the distant future Earth is under attack by a race of insectoid aliens who devour the planets in their path and integrate them into their bodies.
 The planet’s last hope of survival lies in the hands of four brave pilots, each with their own unique ship patterned after the very same aliens destroying the planet.
 It is up to you to guide Alex, Charr, Joe, and Nastasia with their Stormbringer ships and save the world.

 Structurally Psychic Storm is long by shooter standards.
-Each of the seven stages is split into two halves, with some running ten minutes or longer.
+Each of the seven stages has two halves, with some running ten minutes or longer.
 The game’s pace is slow; a little slower than I would like to be honest.
-There are long periods of complete silence followed by relentless assault that can be a bit dull sometimes.
-It can be intense at times yet very predictable.
-Not all shooters need to as Ikaruga but in this case I think it would have helped.
+There are long periods of complete silence then relentless assaults that can be a bit dull sometimes.
+It can be intense yet very predictable.
+Not all shooters need to be Ikaruga but in this case I think it would help.
 The slow pacing is alleviated somewhat by your choice; after the first two levels you can tackle the next four in any order.
 Some are more action packed than others but in the end most will have little trouble seeing the conclusion.

-Although I may have initially been interested in Psychic Storm thanks to its name its graphics also helped.
+Although my initial interest in Psychic Storm was thanks to its name its graphics also help.
 At first glance it looks very similar to Sapphire, a game that pushed the PC Engine the hardest.
 It doesn’t reach that height but is still impressive.
 Psychic Storm is the rare game that starts out strong visually but gets worse as you progress.
 The initial Tokyo city-scape is beautiful, with flashing neon lights and exorbitant amounts of detail.
 Subsequent worlds are flat and lifeless by comparison.
 The only standout elements on these worlds are the unique insectoid enemies and the bosses.
 The soundtrack is good from a composition standpoint but does not fit this type of game sadly.

 In Closing